uttesh/spring-angular-template/README.md

 <h4>Building</h4>

-execute the build.bat file which will setup node+bower+gulp along with required files. after the setup run the following commands for js building, minifying and deploying to static folder under web-app folder.
+execute the build.bat file which will setup node+bower+gulp along with required files.
+After the setup run the following commands for js building, minifying and deploying to static folder under web-app folder.

-run "gulp" on parent folder and "gulp deploy" after the execution make sure that the minified file under web-app/static folder.
+run "gulp" on parent folder and "gulp deploy", after the execution make sure that the minified file under web-app/static folder.

-after build the UI run the maven commands.
+after building the UI run the maven commands.

 "mvn clean install"